byui-cit/learning-modules/modules/js/array-methods/ponder1.md

 ## Preparation

-Make sure you read through the Prepare section for this topic.
-You will also need your editor open with some html:
+Make sure you read through [Array Methods: core concepts](../prepare1).
+You will also need your editor open with some HTML and JS:

-### html
+### HTML

 ```html
 <!-- arrays.html -->